andresrgallo/Bank-app/README.md

 # Bank-app

-Create a basic bank app
+Create a basic bank app using ruby.